 A complete application includes the article, an abstract, a word count, and the author’s CV or resume.
 We prefer to receive article submissions through Scholastica or by email to email@example.com.

 Please do not submit the same article more than once or by more than one delivery method.

 The Journal publishes a number of issues each year and we accept submissions on a rolling basis.

 If you have received an offer of publication from another journal and seek expedited review, please contact the Editor-in-Chief, Lorenzo Paganetti, at firstname.lastname@example.org, using the subject line “Expedited Review.”
 In the email body, please include the title of the article, the journal(s) from which you have an offer of publication, and the date by which you must receive a decision from CJEL.

 Columbia Law School J.D. and LL.M. student notes are considered only through the Journal’s internal notes competition.
 At this time, we do not accept submissions from current J.D. and LL.M. students at other schools, but we encourage them to submit posts for our blog, Preliminary Reference.

 CJEL’s blog, Preliminary Reference, provides a forum for discussions of topical legal issues in Europe.
 We welcome submissions for posts from legal scholars, practitioners, and students from any school.
 Blog posts should be brief (about 1,000 words), cited as necessary (hyperlinks are preferred), and ready for publication.
 We automatically reject any blog submissions longer than 4,000 words.

-To submit a post or to ask questions regarding the blog, please email the Head Articles Editor at email@example.com.
+To submit a post or to ask questions regarding the blog, please email the Editor-in-Chief, Lorenzo Paganetti, at email@example.com.